jeffOSRocko/rest_grpc/README.md

 grpc server that takes in keyvalue pairs and stores then in an in-memory dictionary

 ## rest_client
-rest client that has rest endpoints to accept POST and GET requests that get passed along to the grpc_server for processing
+rest client that has rest endpoints to accept POST, PATCH, DELETE and GET requests that get passed along to the grpc_server for processing

 ## testing
 Postman was used for manual testing of each service as they were developed